Blackssugar/NLP-QA/README.md

 ## 1.WordEmbedding:

-Forwordembedding, I used pre-trained word2vecmodel glove-wiki-gigaword-100.
+For word embedding, I used pre-trained word2vecmodel glove-wiki-gigaword-100.
 However, since there are a lot of symbols and numbers inside my vocabulary, when creating the embedding matrix for the embedding layer, I found almost half of the vocabulary does not have embedding in this model.
 I then trained my own Skip Gram model using Gensim library to provide embeddings for words that are not in the pre-trained model.
 The output shape of each document is then (1018,100) in which 1018 is the maximum length of the documents, and 100 is the embedding size for each word.

 ### TF-IDF: